 Defining The Real Shape Of A Raindrop And How It Deforms

-Many readers "know for a fact" that a raindrop is shaped like a teardrop.
-But this is actually a common misconception.
-The real shape of a raindrop is very different and may even vary in many cases.
+Most readers will argue that a raindrop is undeniably shaped like a teardrop.
+However, this is a common misconception.
+The actual shape of a raindrop is quite different and may even vary in many cases.

 A raindrop is primarily round or spherical when small microdroplets form suspended in the air during condensation.
 They collide and merge to form bigger waterdrops.
-This process continues until the droplet becomes too heavy to stay airborne and only changes shape as it starts to fall to the ground.
+This process continues until the droplet becomes too heavy to stay airborne and only changes shape as it starts falling to the ground.

 The vast majority of the global population is convinced all raindrops are teardrop-shaped since this is the universal shape used across all industries to represent water.
 Whether you find it on a beauty product or a simple weather forecast, the teardrop shape is used.